-It is anticipated that administrative expenses will approximate \$75,000.00, and could be as high as \$150,000 depending on potential litigation involving claim objections and ownership of personal property.
+It is anticipated that administrative expenses will approximate \$75,000.00, and could be as high as \$150,000 depending on potential litigation involving claim objections.
 The administrative expenses will be predominately attorney fees and IRS obligations.
 U.S. Trustee fees are anticipated to accrue at the rate of \$650.00 per quarter until the case is closed or converted.